uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 ### Single cluster node management with Uyuni/SUSE Manager

 The following actions refer to the individual cluster node registered to Uyuni/SUSE Manager.
 The following actions must be implemented after the cluster overview and its corresponding actions are implemented.
 NOTE: registering an SES 6 node to Uyuni/SUSE Manager is not be possible as SES 6 management node is a Salt master.
-From SES 7 on (under development), Salt will be used for deployment only.
+SES 7 will relax this requirement, as Salt will be used for node deployment only.

 #### Relaxing system lock